 Happy first day of Summer y’all!
 My absolute favorite season!
 Of course, Spring is beautiful with everything blooming and becoming green, but my gosh it messes with my allergies.
 I know a lot of people really love Fall with its beautiful colors and all of that, but for me it’s just a harbinger of what’s around the corner…Winter.
 Which I detest.
 With a passion.
 Summer’s definitely the time for me.
 Long, warm days with plenty of time for relaxing, cooking, reading, having a picnic, growing veggies, and all the other things that make it my favorite season.

 The only little tiny thing I might not enjoy about summer is when it gets just a teeny bit too hot to want to turn on the oven.
 On those days, I like to make a supper that can be cooked quickly and on the stovetop only.
 And if it’s a one-pot meal then all the better.
-This recipe fits both those bills…a stovetop, one-pot meal.
+This Black Beans with Rice and Ham fits both those bills…a stovetop, one-pot meal.
 Just add salad and bread and you’re all set.

 There are so many recipes from around the world that use the basic ingredients of beans and rice.
 There’s the famous New Orleans red beans and rice (which is absolutely delicious) and there are dozens of recipes for Mexican beans and rice along with many from the Caribbean as well.
 Most of those recipes do not include any meat and you could prepare this recipe without the ham if you wanted a vegetarian option.
 I also like to include tomatoes in my mixture as I think it rounds out the flavors nicely.
 Add in or leave out whatever you want to make it your own recipe.
 That’s what cooking should be all about, right?